SooBul/Business-Performance-Analysis/README.md

-# 🛒 Business Performance Analysis – Retail Store Dataset
+# 🛒 Analysis of Factors Affecting Business Performance

 A data analytics project that explores key business performance metrics using a retail store dataset (from Kaggle).
 The analysis focuses on sales, profit, customer behavior, delivery methods, and the impact of promotional strategies over the period 2014–2017.